 As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

-Taking care of fall cleaning & maintenance will provide an easier seasonal transition.
-It’s much simpler to complete many of these during moderate weather conditions.
-Taking proactive steps now will save you money, preserve or increase your home value and keep you and your loved ones more comfortable through the chillier weather that’s ahead.
+Following a fall home maintenance checklist and using these home maintenance tips will make the seasonal transition easier.
+It’s much simpler to complete many of these tasks during moderate weather conditions.
+Taking proactive steps now will save you money, preserve or increase your home value, and keep you and your loved ones more comfortable through the chillier weather that’s ahead.
 Mother Nature doesn’t procrastinate.
 Neither should you!

-ORGANIZING AND PLANNING FOR FALL CLEANING & MAINTENANCE
+ORGANIZING AND PLANNING FOR FALL MAINTENANCE AND CLEANING

-Whether you’re organizing and rearranging, or cleaning the garage or house this is time well spent.
-As we head into the colder months, well organized living area, garage space and a yard that’s been prepared for winter insures less stress and frustration.
-Listed here are several worthwhile tips to help you get both the interior and exterior of your home and yard ready for the cold weather.
+Whether you’re organizing and rearranging, or cleaning the garage or house, this fall maintenance work is time well spent.
+As we head into the colder months, well-organized living areas, garage space, and a yard that’s been prepared for winter ensures less stress and frustration.
+Below are tips to get your home – inside and out – ready for cold weather.

 1. INSPECT AND CLEAN THE GUTTERS AND DOWNSPOUTS

-These play an extremely critical role in keeping water away from your home’s foundation.
-With fall, leaves and small twigs can quickly clog and decrease the effectiveness of your gutters.
+These play a crucial role in keeping water away from your home’s foundation.
+In the fall, leaves and small twigs can quickly clog your gutters, reducing their effectiveness.

-- Thoroughly clean out the gutters and downspouts that can lead to to water and ice damage.
+- Thoroughly clean out the gutters and downspouts to prevent water and ice damage.

-- Install gutters guards if there are trees close to the house.
+- Install gutter guards if there are trees close to the house.

-- Make certain that the downspouts are extended to dump water from the roof at least six to eight feet from the foundation.
+- Ensure that downspouts are extended to discharge water at least at least six to eight feet from the foundation.

 2. INSPECT YOUR ROOF FOR: